Beyond the Mood Swings

 Overview

-Theory of Mind (ToM) performance were studied across menstrual phases.
+Theory of Mind (ToM) performance were studied across menstrual cycle phases.
 I tracked state anxiety for two full cycles

 in participants with a regular menstrual cycle by sending out daily surveys containing the State-Trait Anxiety